Qarik-Group/concourse-tutorial/docs/basics/task-outputs-to-inputs.md

 - name: some-files
 ```

-If a task included the above `outputs` section then it's `run:` command would be responsible for putting interesting files in the `some-files` directory.
+If a task included the above `outputs` section then its `run:` command would be responsible for putting interesting files in the `some-files` directory.

 Subsequent tasks (discussed in this section) or resources (discussed in the next section) could reference these interesting files within the `some-files/` directory.